Ayush, Health Ministry To Work Together To Fight Covid: Union Minister

 The Union Minister for AYUSH said that as the nation is witnessing another surge in COVID-19 infections, the health system is ready to handle the challenge.
 He informed that Ministry of AYUSH is working in close coordination with the Ministry of Health and Family Welfare and is aiming at maximising the efficacy of medications by supplementing each other.

-Mr Sonowal also advised people to do regular Yoga and take healthy Ayush Aahar to prevent contracting the infection.
+Mr Sonowal also advised people to do regular Yoga and take healthy Ayush Aahar.
 He added that AYUSH Ministry is monitoring the situation closely and issuing relevant guidelines.